JayHelton/firebase-firelobby/README.md

 ReactFire uses the Suspense API in order to make "contracts" with React to provided an asyncronous friendly experience.

-Suspense allows developers to easily specifiy a "loading" state while waiting on asyncronous tasks.
+Suspense allows developers to easily specify a "loading" state while waiting on asyncronous tasks.
 In other words, when we have an action that is considered "blocking", such as a request for data, we must provide a "non-blocking" version.
 This non-blocking version is called a "fallback" in Suspense.

 The error above tells us that the `AuthenticationButtons` component was suspended (or "blocked") while rendering and that a fallback (or "non-blocking" path) was not provided.